naszam/ants-review/README.md

      ```sh
      $ truffle migrate
      ```
-   - Test the smart contracts using Truffle & Ganache with the following command:
+   - Test the smart contracts using Jest & OpenZeppelin Test Environment with the following command:
      ```sh
-     $ truffle test
+     $ npm test
+     ```
    - Analyze the smart contracts using Slither with the following command (optional):
-      ```
+      ```sh
       $ slither .
       ```
    - Analyze the smart contracts using MythX CLI with the following command (optional):